feathersui/feathersui-website/docs/haxe-openfl/router-navigator.md

 >
 > Links in HTML don't go backwards.
 They always add a new history entry.
 For a Feathers UI app to feel native to the web, its navigation should feel similar to using links in HTML.
 >
 > Additionally, consider that your routes are accessible as public URLs, which allows another website to link directly to _any_ of your internal routes.
-If your view has a back button, and it should always go to a specific route in your app, that will only work if you use [`Push()`](https://api.feathersui.com/current/feathers/controls/navigators/RouterAction.html#Push) because [`GoBack()`](https://api.feathersui.com/current/feathers/controls/navigators/RouterAction.html#GoBack) could return to an external website instead.
+If your view has a back button, and it should always go to a specific route in your app, that will only work if you use [`Push()`](https://api.feathersui.com/current/feathers/controls/navigators/RouterAction.html#Push) because [`GoBack()`](https://api.feathersui.com/current/feathers/controls/navigators/RouterAction.html#GoBack) could return anywhere, depending on how the user originally arrived at the route.
 >
 > Regardless, [`RouterNavigator`](https://api.feathersui.com/current/feathers/controls/navigators/RouterNavigator.html) is capable of using a [`GoBack()`](https://api.feathersui.com/current/feathers/controls/navigators/RouterAction.html#GoBack) action, if desired:
 >